minibom/happyfarm/README.md

 - Harvest their produce.
 - Buy and sell items in the market.
 - Level up and unlock new tiers with special perks.
+- Complete a variety of missions:
+    - **Main Missions**: Follow a storyline and unlock major game features.
+    - **Daily Missions**: Receive new, short-term objectives each day for quick rewards.
+    - **Weekly Missions**: Tackle more involved tasks for better rewards over the week.
+    - (Future) **Random & Event Missions**: Encounter spontaneous tasks and special event-related objectives.
 - Chat with other players.
 - Compete on the leaderboard.
 - Customize their display name.